 \subsection{Scattering at steady state}

-Let us first consider the stationary situation when balance between various processes is achieved, i.e.\ the steady-state situation.
-Under such a regime, the left-hand sides of Equations~\ref{eq:LiouvilleEquationGeneralFirst}--\ref{eq:LiouvilleEquationGeneralLast} are equal to zero, $\dot{\rho}=0$, which allows us to calculate the excited-state population
+Let us first consider the stationary situation when equilibrium between various processes is achieved, i.e., the steady-state situation.
+In such a regime, the left-hand sides of Equations~\ref{eq:LiouvilleEquationGeneralFirst}--\ref{eq:LiouvilleEquationGeneralLast} are equal to zero, $\dot{\rho}=0$, which, through algebraic manipulations of Equations \ref{eq:LiouvilleEquationGeneralLast} allows us to calculate the excited-state population

-where $\Delta\tilde{\omega}=\Delta\omega/\gamma_e$ is the normalized detuning and $\kappa_1=2\Omega_R^2/\gamma_e^2$ is the saturation parameter characterizing the strength of the light-atom coupling with respect to the system's relaxation $\gamma_e$.
+where $\Delta\tilde{\omega}=\Delta\omega/\gamma_e$ is the normalized detuning and $\kappa_1=2\Omega_R^2/\gamma_e^2$ is the saturation parameter, relating the strength of the light--atom coupling (given by the Rabi frequency $\Omega_R$) to the system's relaxation $\gamma_e$.
 In particular, Equation~\ref{eq:PopulationSteadyState} shows that the excited-state population, and hence fluorescence, depends on the light intensity and detuning.